Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

     This query retrieves the **url**, **sentiment**, and **keyphrases** for all documents that mention *London* authored by *Reviewer* that have a positive **sentiment** label (in other words, positive reviews that mention London)

-## Create an Azure Function for a custom skill
+## Task 5: Create an Azure Function for a custom skill

 The search solution includes a number of built-in AI skills that enrich the index with information from the documents, such as the sentiment scores and lists of key phrases seen in the previous task.